OneLightKim/projects/README.md

 # projects
+🚨🚨 All codes and other contents of this project are prohibited from being distributed and used without permission.

 00. Analysis of mushroom data using various analysis tools
 01. Python, aduino, android code using image machine learning for smart airpurifier